NiteArie/hapi-fhir-doc/README.md

 `scope` specifies the permission of the the application.
 If the registration `scope` was changed, change this value accordingly.

 #### OpenEMR Data Generation

+*Application should be run be with Java 11*

 There is an `application.properties` file that exists in `hapi-fhir-open-emr-generate/src/main/resources`.
 Within this field contains the configuration for the patient generate application.